erawn/Quickpose/README.md

 This is an ongoing research project by [Eric Rawn](https://www.ericrawn.media/) as a version control system for Processing.
 It's currently unreleased, but expect it soon!

+If you'd be interested in participating in a study of this tool, please take a look at the interest form here.

 ***
 # What is Quickpose?